 When completing the application form, it is necessary to provide the following data:

 - Passport information – Passport number, nationality expiry date

 - Personal information – Full name, date of birth, address

 - Security information – History of criminal convictions

 - Travel plans – Travel dates, hotel bookings

-How Long Does It Take to Get the New Zealand eTA from Taiwan?
+How much time do I need to get the New Zealand eTA from Taiwan?

-Upon approval, the NZ eTA is electronically linked to the applicant’s passport, removing the need for passport stamps at border control upon arrival.
-However, travelers are nevertheless advised to print a copy of the approved NZ eTA from Taiwan to present to immigration officials upon arrival, alongside their passport.
+Upon approval, the NZeTA is electronically linked to the applicant’s passport, eliminating the need for passport stamps at border control.
+However, travellers are advised to print a copy of the approved New Zealand eTA from Taiwan to present to immigration officials upon arrival, alongside their passport.

 It is necessary to use the same passport to travel to New Zealand as the one used to complete the eTA NZ online application form.
 Applicants with dual citizenship should keep this in mind.